top of page

 Dry: Pungent and sweet taste/heating in nature, and its qualities are dry, light, mobile, and penetrating.

-The bio-medical actions of ginger include anti-Inflammatory, antiarthritic, lung tonic, appetizer, antiemetic, antispasmodic, carminative, burns ama (toxins), decongestant, detoxicant, digestive, galactagogue, sialogogue, spleen-tonic, stomachic, and vasodilator.
+Ginger's biomedical actions include anti-inflammatory, antiarthritic, lung tonic, appetizer, antiemetic, antispasmodic, carminative, burns ama (toxins), decongestant, detoxicant, digestive, galactagogue, sialogogue, spleen-tonic, stomachic, and vasodilator.

-Ginger is beneficial for digestion, respiration, and the joints.
-It is believed to destroy ama (toxins), enkindle the digestive fire and secretion of digestive enzymes, prevent nausea, stops hiccups, clear phlegm in the lungs, alleviate coughs, colds, and breathing difficulties, reduce inflammation, improve circulation, relieve menstrual cramps and is believed to help with congestive-type cardiac disorders.
+Ginger's numerous health benefits, including aiding digestion, improving respiration, and alleviating joint pain, provide reassurance and confidence in its use.
+It is believed to destroy ama (toxins), enkindle the digestive fire and secretion of digestive enzymes, prevent nausea, stop hiccups, clear phlegm in the lungs, alleviate coughs, colds, and breathing difficulties, reduce inflammation, improve circulation, relieve menstrual cramps and is believed to help with congestive-type cardiac disorders.

 Below are a couple of recipes that might interest you.